helidon-io/helidon/docs/se/config/property-mapping.md

 ## Converting Configuration to Simple Types

-The [`Config`](/apidocs/io.helidon.config/io/helidon/config/Config.html) class itself provides many conversions to Java types.
+The [`Config`][config] class itself provides many conversions to Java types.
 See the Javadoc for the complete list.

 The methods which support Java primitive types and their related classes follow a common pattern.
 The examples in the table below deal with conversion to a boolean but the same pattern applies to many data types listed in the Javadoc.